CSChaudhari/Lost-And-Found-Spring/README.md

 - **Search Found Item**: Users can search for found items based on various criteria such as location, category, etc.
 - **Claim Found Item**: If a user finds a match for their lost item, they can claim it by providing necessary verification details.

-## Contribution

-Contributions to LostAndFound are welcome!
-If you'd like to contribute, please follow these guidelines:

-1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
-3. Make your changes and ensure the code style follows the project conventions.
-4. Write tests to cover your changes if applicable.
-5. Run existing tests and ensure they pass.
-6. Submit a pull request with a clear description of your changes.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.